woodyaz/mc-hello-world/readme.md

 ### How to demo
 1) Clone this repo
 2) run `node index.js`
-3) curl http://localhost:3000 and don't expect much.
-However...
-4) curl http://localhost:3000/hello and enjoy a JSON formatted greeting!
+3) curl -XPOST http://localhost:3000/hello and enjoy a JSON formatted greeting!